ClemSau/rest-fizzbuzz/README.md

 The makefile contains the main commands needed to work with the project

+## Running the tests

+While docker-compose is running, run the following command: `docker-compose exec backend pytest`

+This will execute all the tests and compute the test coverage of the rest_fizzbuzz module.

 ## Contributing

 Follow these steps before pushing new code :